Title Claimed roles Hidden roles Notes

 For "power" abilities which kill, protect or resurrect, the consequences are much more visible and it's harder for the evil team to bluff as them without extra support.
 For example, the Professor's ability to resurrect another character is almost impossible for the evil team to fake unless they have a Shabaloth on their team (and even then, it will usually require coordination with the storyteller or very good luck).
 The Devil's Advocate, an evil character that can protect others from death by execution, is a versatile mechanism for the evil team to bluff as a protection role like Tea Lady, Pacifist or Sailor.

-Another interesting option is to include ways of generating evil Townsfolk.
-With a Bounty Hunter or Pit-Hag on the script, even a Townsfolk who can easily confirm their character won't be guaranteed to be on the good team.
+Another interesting option is to include ways of generating evil characters with Townsfolk abilities.
+With a Bounty Hunter, Pit-Hag or Boffin on the script, even a player who can confirm they have a Townsfolk ability won't be guaranteed to be on the good team.

 6. Give the good team reasons to be secretive